golang/go/misc/boring/README.md

 The script records each published release in the `RELEASES` file in this directory.

-The `build.docker` script, which must be run after `build.release`, prepares a Docker image and publishes it on hub.docker.com in the goboring organization.
+The `build.docker` script, which must be run after `build.release`, prepares a Docker image and publishes it on Google Artifact Registry.
-`go1.8.3b1` is published as `goboring/golang:1.8.3b1`.
+`go1.17.2b7` is published as `us-docker.pkg.dev/google.com/api-project-999119582588/go-boringcrypto/golang:1.17.2b7`.

 ## Release process